Rebar Calculator

 Spacing and Placement

 Rebar spacing depends on the structural design.
 For residential slab-on-grade, number 4 bars at 18 inches on center both ways is a common specification.
 For footings, number 4 or 5 bars are placed with 3 inches of clear cover from the bottom and sides.
-The calculator determines the number of bars needed based on slab dimensions and spacing — it calculates bars in both directions and accounts for overlap at splices.
-Standard splice length is 40 times the bar diameter: a number 4 bar requires a 20-inch lap splice.
+The calculator determines the number of bars needed based on slab dimensions and spacing; it calculates bars in both directions and accounts for overlap at splices.
+Lap splice length comes from the structural design; ACI 318 ties it to the development length rather than to a fixed multiple of the bar diameter.
 Add 10 percent waste for cutting and overlap.

 Tying and Accessories